natashaclerkin/singularartistsMS1/README.md

 # SingularArtists.ie

 ## Code Institute MS1 Project in User-Centric Frontend Development
-The brief was to develop a static front end project with a minimum three separate page areas using HTML and CSS while following UX industry standards.
+The brief was to develop a static front end project with a minimum three separate page areas using HTML and CSS while following UX industry conventions.
 This website is created for educational purposes.

 [View website in GitHub Pages.](https://natashaclerkin.github.io/singularartistsMS1/)